xwmario/Warez/README.md

 * All people which are involved in the piracy & netsec scene or created forums to talk about such topics.

 ### What **does not** belong on this list?
-* Illegal programs (cracks, keygens etc) or direct links to copyright material.
+* Illegal programs (cracks, keygens etc.) or direct links to copyright material.
 * Links to [banned websites](https://github.com/CHEF-KOCH/Warez/blob/master/Banned.md).
 * Links to [offline websites](https://github.com/CHEF-KOCH/Warez/blob/master/Offline.md).
 * Software which is outdated or not actively maintained, open source software is preferred.
 * Insecure programs (no audit- or code-review).
-* Why is program _x_ not listed e.g. K-9 mail it's FOSS!
+* Why is program _x_ not listed e.g. K-9 mail, it's FOSS!
 Not every mention makes sense, especially in a [security context](https://github.com/k9mail/k-9/issues/655).

 ### How can I contribute to this list?
 * You can [submit a pull request](https://github.com/CHEF-KOCH/Warez/pulls) - after you [read the contributions guidelines](https://github.com/CHEF-KOCH/Warez/blob/master/.github/CONTRIBUTING.md).